eli64s/readme-ai/README.md

 ## 📍 Introdcution

-README-AI is a Python package that provides an automated way to generate a README.md file and document your codebase.
-This package leverages OpenAI's GPT Davinci model to translate a given codebase to natural language, producing a structured project README template that includes codebase metadata and documentation.
+README-AI provides an automated way to generate a README Markdown file and document your codebase.
+This project leverages OpenAI's GPT Davinci model to translate a given codebase to natural language, producing a structured project README template, including your codebase's metadata and boilerplate documentation.

-The project is still under development and is opinionated in its setup, but it can be used as a starting point for projects that require documentation.
-The current version of README-AI is limited to codebases written in Python.
+This project is still under development and is opinionated in it's setup, but can be used as a starting point for any project that requires documentation.
+The current version of README-AI works best on codebases written in Python.

 ---